Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Artificial Neural Networks

 \subsubsection{AlexNet}

 AlexNet adopts an architecture with consecutive convolutional layers.
 It is the first ANN to win the ILSVRC 2012~\cite{Rahaman-2020-ASCC}.
-After its triumphant performance, the following years' winning architectures are all deep CNNs.
-As shown in Fig.~\ref{fig6_1}, AlexNet consists of 8 layers, which includes five convolutional layers and three fully connected layers.
+After its triumphant performance, the champion architectures in the following years are all deep CNNs.
+As shown in Fig.~\ref{fig6_1}, AlexNet consists of eight layers, including five convolutional layers and three fully connected layers.
 The significance of AlexNet is that they use the \emph{Rectified Linear Unit} (ReLU) as an activation function instead of the sigmoid or hyperbolic tangent function~\cite{Rahaman-2020-ASCC}.
 AlexNet is trained by multi-GPU, which can cut down on the training time.
 Besides, different from the conventional pooling methods, overlapping pooling is introduced to AlexNet.
 AlexNet has 60 million parameters~\cite{Russakovsky-2015-ILSV}.
-To solve the overfitting problem, data augmentation and dropout are employed.
+To avoid the overfitting problem, data augmentation and dropout are employed.